shrainu/ember-engine/README.md

 Ember Game Engine is a lightweight game engine which is focused around simplicity.

-> Version 0.03
+> Version 0.04

 ## Patch Notes

+- Removed batched rendering
+- Added normal rendering
+- Cameras
-- Performance Tracking
+- Default Projection

 ## Features

-- Simple UI (NOT IMPLEMENTED)
+- Simple UI.
+(NOT IMPLEMENTED)
-- Batched Rendering
+- Batched Rendering.
+(NOT IMPLEMENTED)
-- No boilerplate features (NOT IMPLEMENTED)
+- No boilerplate features.
+(WIP)
-- No need for working around the engine to achive something (NOT IMPLEMENTED)
+- No need for working around the engine to achieve something.
+(NOT IMPLEMENTED)